Informfully/Documentation/docs/source/deliberative.rst

 (Majority and minority parties are determined with respect to the source of the news.)
 Other political news consists of articles on political topics, not mentioning any majority or minority parties (this also includes mentions of any foreign parties).
 The list size of EPD determined the number of recommended articles, with a slice value used for grouping and interleaving non-political articles.
+The continuous exposure length of majority party articles and minority party articles, political articles, and non-political articles is controlled by parameters to increase the diversity of recommendation results.

 In each news recommendation list, articles with majority and minority views are displayed in the order of the interval set by the user.
 E.g., with a list size of 20 and a slice value of 2, users in the minority party condition receive two minority party articles, followed by two non-political articles.